evan-chaney/telegram-notifyrs/README.md

 telegram_notifyrs = "0.1.0"
 ```

-Use it from your application
+Use it from your application:
 ```
 use telegram_notifyrs;